felko/neuron-mode/README.md

 For queries, it will prompt you to select a zettel that match the query under the point.

+Navigating "upwards" is also possible, using the `neuron-edit-uplink` function.

 #### Searching

 The `neuron-edit-zettel` will prompt you with the list of zettels, where